 Unlike other countries, what you have to see in Iceland does not focus so much on cities, cathedrals or museums.
 This small country in the north of the world is so natural and so unique that the recommended sites are related to nature, mostly.
-Today I show you what are, for me, the best places to visit in Iceland.
+Of course, there can be other attractions within nature, such as these Iceland runes that can be scattered about throughout the country.
+These runes can hold a lot of history and significance to the locals, meaning they are also heavily visited by tourists too.
+So, today I show you what are, for me, the best places to visit in Iceland.

 Iceland is an island located on the borders of America and Europe, that is, in the middle of the Atlantic Ocean.
 This island despite being on the edge of the world, is one of the most desired tourist sites to visit by thousands of travelers.